GeekZoneHQ/logo/README.md

 * Geek.Zone/London

 When referring to the organisation, it is best to use the general form, for example;
-* "Geek.Zone isâ€¦"
+* "Geek.Zone is"¦"
 * "Jane from Geek.Zone spoke at the event"
-* "Geek.Zone hasâ€¦"
+* "Geek.Zone has"¦"

 When writing about one of our community centres, one should use the singular form, for example,
-* "The Geek.Zone in Coventry hasâ€¦"
+* "The Geek.Zone in Coventry has..."
-* "Every Geek.Zone isâ€¦"
+* "Every Geek.Zone is..."
 * "John went to the Geek.Zone"

-We somtimes verbally use the term â€geekzonersâ€ to describe members.
-In writing, however, those with Geek.Zone membership should be referred to as â€œGeek.Zone Membersâ€.
+We sometimes verbally use the term "geekzoners" to describe members.
+In writing, however, those with Geek.Zone membership should be referred to as "Geek.Zone Members".

 We ask that the following terms are not used in writing as they could lead to confusion.
 * Geek.Zones
 * Geek.Zoner
 * Geek.Zoners

-Having led with the desire to avoid stuffiness, this all does sound a little stuffy!
+Having led with the desire to avoid stuffiness, this all ds sound a little stuffy!
 This is because, however, these measures prevent ambiguaty.
-This is due to the fact that the following [gTLDâ€™s](https://en.wikipedia.org/wiki/Generic_top-level_domain) do not exist.
+This is due to the fact that the following [gTLDs](https://en.wikipedia.org/wiki/Generic_top-level_domain) do not exist.

 * .zones
 * .zoner
 * .zoners

-Using one of these terms might cause people to think that you are referring to a website, then get frustrated when the link is appears to be â€œbrokenâ€.
-For example, a popular travel provider ran a campaign that mentioned the non-existent â€œ[.yeah](https://www.youtube.com/watch?v=AO56QVAR1Qc)â€ gTLD.
-Since it was in the closing â€œcall to actionâ€ section of the advert, it was all that many people remembered.
+Using one of these terms might cause people to think that you are referring to a website, then get frustrated when the link is appears to be "broken".
+For example, a popular travel provider ran a campaign that mentioned the non-existent "[.yeah](https://www.youtube.com/watch?v=AO56QVAR1Qc)" gTLD.
+Since it was in the closing "call to action" section of the advert, it was all that many people remembered.
 This led to [tremendous confusion](https://www.billhartzer.com/domain-names/people-confuse-new-gtld-domains-com-domains/) as well as loss of custom, so they subsequently decided to pull the advert after lots of time and money wasted.
 If you like